 The Diploma of Medical Herbalism includes a further 8 comprehensive courses from Paul Bergner, each one containing a series of lectures and supportive literature on subjects that will be entirely relevant to the student wishing to learn how to work with the major issues that present in clinical practice.
 Likewise, Richard Whelan will be providing a detailed series of lessons on a much larger number of herbs along with practical and effective approaches to the most common conditions found in practice based on real-life cases.
 Many more lessons on manufacturing and plant identification will proliferate through this course and our student forum will provide a dynamic place for further learning and discussion.

 This is a unique, in-depth, extremely well-resourced Diploma that is designed with the sole purpose of helping to create excellent, safe and effective practitioners.
-There is, is course, a great deal more to it than has been summarised on this site, and you should not hesitate to talk with our student liaison for more information about any of this.
+There is, of course, a great deal more to it than has been summarised on this site, and you should not hesitate to talk with our student liaison for more information about any of this.
 It also must be understood that, along with the core educational streams, our Diploma students will be receiving mentoring that is individually tailored to them to help them on their personal journey towards becoming a good herbalist.

 Note that Diploma Students must obtain a more extensive library of carefully selected texts but that, likewise to the Certificate, these books are widely available both new and 2nd hand.
 Some essential diagnostic equipment (e.g. stethoscope, otoscope) will also eventually be required to be purchased by the student and training will be given on these as well as on some optional diagnostic equipment for those who wish to use further methods (e.g. measuring cholesterol, breath hydrogen, clotting rates etc.) Again, feel free to talk with our student liaison about any of this.